 Finally: be yourself and try to enjoy the experience as much as possible!

-Each year Keystone supports many students preparing for the 11+.
-The tutors we represent are experienced in the intricacies of the 11+ exams and how they differ between schools' assessments.
-We would normally recommend that preparation begins around 12 – 18 months before the exams.
-Tutors will devise a programme tailored to the specific circumstances of the student.
+Each year Keystone supports many students preparing for the 11 plus exams and interviews.
+The tutors we represent are experienced in the intricacies of the 11+ exams and interview techniques and how they differ between schools' assessments.

 For more details on how Keystone can help with 11+ preparation, please call the office for a chat with one of our client managers, or contact us via our request a tutor form.